-Some amateur skywatchers had previously claimed that the Gamma Burst will knock out indernet communications, cause satellites to implode, disrupt power-grids and result in Imaginary journalists taking at least a couple of weeks off to potter about the house with their families.
+Some amateur skywatchers had previously claimed that the Gamma Burst will knock out indernet communications, cause satellites to implode, disrupt power-grids and result in Imaginary journalists leaving their jobs and taking up gardening.

 For no reason that we can determine, Skywatcher Kevin Daughterson read out a short, awful poem : "It was in December, If I remember, correctly.
 An alien came down, in a gown, to inspect me.
 I was prodded, I was probed, I was partially disrobed.
 They left and now I long for the attention."

 You can spot the Vaginarius constellation in the east, shortly after sunset ; it looks like an inverted camel's hoof.

 Wed Dec 21, 2016 7:38 am